 1 – Jasmine 67 points

 Of the human princesses, this is my second favourite and my favourite from my childhood.
 Although she doesn’t get any perfect scores, she scores high enough in every category that it doesn’t matter.
 Her sidekick is a tiger, which is awesome.
 She’s really independent minded, even if she doesn’t know some of her kingdom’s customs.
 Her theme song is only a 6 because “A Whole New World” is equally Aladdin’s theme song, but otherwise it’s an Academy Award winning song.
-She’s intelligent enough to see through “Prince Ali’s” lies, she doesn’t know all of her own kingdom’s laws, deducting a bit from her intelligence score.
+She’s intelligent enough to see through “Prince Ali’s” lies, but she doesn’t know all of her own kingdom’s laws, deducting a bit from her intelligence score.
 And she’s fairly talented, showing that she’s a quick study in acrobatic moves and she proves herself a great actress in the movie’s climax.
 I’m not the least but upset that she beat Rapunzel to earn the number one spot.
 She’s a great co-lead in Aladdin.

 Whether you agree or disagree with my list, I hope you enjoyed this.
 Feel free to let me know what your favourite and least favourite Disney Princesses are and why.
 My next list will likely be my favourite Disney songs, followed by some sort of villains related post.
 After that, I’ll get to my list of all the movies, organized from least favourite to most favourite.